rafaelpernil2/StatefulPromises/README.md

 #### catchCallback?(error: any): any

-This function is executed when the promise is invalid (validate returns false) or was rejected previously
+This function is executed when the promise is invalid (validate returns false) or was rejected previously.

 Example:
 ```typescript